canjs/canjs/index.md

 Control can also bind to objects other than `this.element` with templated event handlers.
-This is _critical for avoiding memory leaks that are so common among MVC applications.
+This is _critical for avoiding memory leaks that are common among MVC applications.

 If the value inside `{NAME}` is an object, that object will be bound to.
 For example, the following tooltip listens to